judychuepursuit/https-github.com-judychuepursuit/README.md

 💡 My hope and aspirations in becoming a web developer is to combine my expertise/knowledge and my love for all animals.

-🎨 About me: I was insoired to learn coding after being in the creative industry for over 30
+🎨 About me: I was inspired to learn coding after being in the creative industry for over 30 years.

-💟 Fun-facts: I love to cook, eat 🍜 and enjoy family and great company 👪, I love all things to do with crafting, painting, drawing, I also love to exercise.
+💟 Fun-facts: I love to cook & eat 🍜, I enjoy family and great company 👪, I love all things to do with crafting, painting, drawing, I also love to exercise.
 I have not had meat in over 20 years.
-I :heart: all animals :cat: and am blessed to have 2 newly adopted kittens (brother -kai and sister- mei li)
+I ♥️ all animals :cat: and am blessed to have 2 newly adopted kittens (brother -kai and sister- mei li)

 📧 me @judy@pursuit.org or chue.judy@gmail.com